Professor of Theory Director of Graduate Studies

 Director, Center for American Music

 James Buhler received his Ph.D. from the University of Pennsylvania in 1996.
 His research interests include the history and theory of the sound track, the aesthetics and philosophy of virtual instruments, and critical theory.
 He is author of Theories of the Soundtrack (Oxford University Press, 2019) and along with David Neumeyer, Hearing the Movies (2015), now in its second edition.
-Along with David Neumeyer and Caryl Flinn, Professor Buhler edited Music and Cinema, a collection of essays on film music for Wesleyan University Press (2000).
-He is currently editing with Hannah Lewis Voicing the Cinema (University of Illinois Press, forthcoming) and with Mark Durrand Sounds Like Action!: Music in the Action Film (Routledge University Press, forthcoming).
-The working title of his next book project is Toward a Vococentric Cinema, which examines the role the sound track played in establishing the classical Hollywood style.
+Professor Buhler has also co-edited Music and Cinema (2000), Voicing the Cinema (2020) and Sounds Like Action!: Music in the Action Film (2021).
+He is currently working on two monographs: Toward a Vococentric Cinema, which examines the role the sound track played in establishing the classical Hollywood style, and A Theory of Virtual Instruments, which explores the philosophy, aesthetics, and ethics of virtual instruments, with a focus on sampled orchestral instruments.

 Books